m3tac1ph4r/Notes/OOPS/OOPS_2.md

 - **Super Class:** The class whose properties are inherited by subclass is called Base Class or Superclass.

 #### Mode of Inheritance :
-When you write **class derive:mode base** instead of mode you have to use publc,protected,private Syntax :
+When you write **class derive:mode base** instead of mode you have to use public,protected,private Syntax :
 *class child_class: access_modifier parent_class*